Want to learn more composition and arrangement tactics? You might like my book.

 Beyond picking the right samples, laying out a drum section, and adding variation, there’s one other thing you can do to make your drums sound better.

+You can apply swing to drums manually, or you can set your DAW to do it for you.
 Almost all DAWs provide the option to add swing to audio and MIDI clips.
 Typically, it’s under the quantise section of whatever DAW you’re using, but some DAWs will be different.
 For example, Ableton Live has a dedicated groove pool as shown below.

 Adding groove or swing to your drums can take them from being straight and boring to funky and exciting, or it can completely screw them up.